EllaKaye/interference/instructions.md

     - Nothing can go after a King, or after a space.

-- The tableau is stuck if there are no valid moves left, i.e. if all spaces are after Kings or other spaces.
+- The tableau is blocked if there are no valid moves left, i.e. if all spaces are after Kings or other spaces.

-- When the tableau is stuck, to start a new round, click the 'New Round' button.
-This will collect and shuffle all the cards that are not yet arranged in ascending order at the start of a row, then deal them out again to fill the rows, leaving one space in each row, after the ordered cards.
+- When the tableau is blocked, to start a new round, click the 'New Round' button.
+This will collect and shuffle all the cards that are not yet arranged by suit in ascending order at the start of a row, then deal them out again to fill the rows, leaving one space in each row, after the ordered cards (or a space at the start of the row, if it doesn't yet start with a 2).

 - A game consists of up to three rounds.

-- Because there are up to four valid moves at any time, and the game is open (i.e. you see all the cards), this is a version of patience/solitaire that requires skill.
+- Because there are up to four valid moves at any time, this version of patience/solitaire requires skill.
 You have a better chance of success if you think strategically.
-What are the consequences of each valid move?
+What's the sequence of consequences of each valid move?
 What card would you like to be able to move, and what other cards need to move to make that possible?

 - The game ends when all rows are arranged in ascending order by suit, or when the third round is stuck.